CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 Also, it's pretty easy to accidently ajust the aperture by accident.

 ### Shooting Experience
-I have perhaps not made the best argument for this camera, but I absolutely adore it.
+My repair saga has perhaps not made the best argument for this camera, but I absolutely adore it.
 It just takes such excellent photos.

 The lens is sharp and contrasty, the 6x4.5 format is the perfect upgrade over 35mm, the lightmeter is accurate, and the rangefinder is a joy to use.
-And it's so small and compact.
+And gosh darn it's so small and compact.
 Seriously, it will fit into the back pocket of a pair of jeans!
 This is one of those cameras that I would buy again without hesitation if my house burned down.

-I actually really enjoy the change to a vertical picture taking format.
+I see a lot of controvery about this on the internet, but I actually really enjoy the change to a vertical picture taking format.

 If there is one negative, it's that they have crammed all the controls within 1mm of each other in the exact same spot on the lens, and it's pretty easy to accidently adjust the shutter speed or aperture when you meant to do something else.